 - Claims brought by officers or directors against other officers or directors.

-Many insurance companies include coverage of excess benefit penalties for directors of public charities and social welfare organization.
+Many insurance companies include coverage of excess benefit penalties for directors of public charities and social welfare organizations.
 Such coverage may cost more but is generally worth the investment.